CentaurusInfra/mizar/docs/design/deployment_design.md

   ![Simple Endpoint](png/mizar-phase-1.png)

 - **Mizar Phase 2**: Mizar is targeting to 2-cluster model.
-In the model, Mizar is running at a k8s or Arktos cluster, and it provides network functions to another k8s or Arktos cluster through Mizar proxy.
+In this 2-cluster model, Mizar's management plane is running in a separate k8s cluster than Arkos compute cluster.
+An Arktos cluster will deploy the transit daemon and a Mizar proxy to communicate with the Mizar management plane.

   Mizar cluster should be able to run either k8s or Arktos.